Cherry, Coconut, and Pistachio Puff Pastry Christmas Dessert

 | | | | |

-Cherry and Pistachio Christmas Dessert
+Cherry and Pistachio Christmas Tree

 This puff pastry Christmas dessert is filled with delicious bing cherries, coconut, and pistachios.
 It’s flaky, sweet, and perfect for any festive holiday party.